Reviewed by the Penny Time editorial team

 A CFPB literature review on youth financial education found that the method matters less than the consistency.
 Kids who get regular allowance and make real spending decisions develop better financial habits as adults, regardless of whether the tracking happens on a $15/month app or a free one.

 The best system is the one you will use every week for the next two years.
-If paying $5/month keeps you accountable, Greenlight is a fine choice.
+If paying about $6 a month keeps you accountable, Greenlight is a fine choice.
 If the subscription would just become another forgotten charge on your credit card statement, start with something free and build the habit first.

 Either way, the allowance calculator is a good first step.
 Figure out the right amount for your child's age, pick a day to start, and commit to 8 weeks.
 The app you use matters far less than showing up consistently.